Leo40Git/CaveSaveEdit/MCI.md

 - `String:MimHack`: Description for flags used by <MIM, which are flags 7968-7993.
 - `String:VarHack`: Description for flags used by <VAR, which are flags 6000-8000.
 - `String:PhysVarHack`: Description for flags used by <PHY, which are flags 5632-5888.

+## `EntityRect` - Entity framerects:

+Entries in this group are used to get the framerects for entites.
+Framerects are formatted as `x1:y1:x2:y2`, with `x1` and `y1` being the top-left corner of the framerect, and `x2` and `y2` being the bottom-right corner of the framerect.